ACL Injury – Should you Go for Rehabilitation or Surgical Operation?

 ACL injuries are commonly caused when one does a rapid turn or “cut” but the foot remains planted on the surface.

-ACL injuries may also be caused by improper landing position after a jump, with or without contact in mid-air.
+ACL injuries may also be caused by improper landing position after a jump, with or without contact in mid-air, and the POLICE principle of injury treatment can be applied here.

 How common are ACL injuries?